key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 usually not hold.
 For example, a `ReconstructedParticle` can point to multiple `Tracks` or `Clusters`, but those do not point to a `ReconstructedParticle`.

-#### Associations
+#### Links
 These are relations that are in a sense "external" to the data model definition.
 They are currently mainly used to connect MC and RECO information, as a direct link via a relation is not desirable as it would mix the two worlds.
-In contrast to relations, associations are not directed, i.e. it is possible to access both involved objects from the association.
+In contrast to relations, links are not directed, i.e. it is possible to access both involved objects from the link.

 ### The table of available types
 Just below the diagram is an overview table of all the types that are defined in EDM4hep.
 Here they are organized into

-- `Components` - very simple types, that are used throughout the
+- `Components` - Very simple types, that are used throughout the `Datatypes`
 - `Datatypes` - The data types that are defined in EDM4hep
-- `Association` - The available associations between different data types
+- `Links` - The available links between different data types
+- `Generator related (meta-)data` - Data types related to generator metadata
+- `Interfaces` - Abstractions for accessing different types by a shared set of properties

 ![](images/doxygen_type_table.png)